ArnavM3434/RLHF/README.md

 - **Loss function:** from Bradley–Terry pairwise ranking
 - **Architecture:** Added a reward head to the SFT model
 - **Observations:**
-  - Training was unstable — validation accuracy fluctuated significantly
+  - Training loss converged around 0.65.
+Validation accuracy converged around 61%
-  - Likely due to data distribution mismatch (multi-turn human–assistant examples as opposed to single turn SFT was trained on)
+  - I modified the data to only be single turn completions to better match the distribution the SFT model was trained on, yieled better results than using the raw 'Dahoas/rm-static'
-  - See results in notebook

 ---